jpuli/pqvp/README.md

 **Requirement H: Created or used a design style guide and/or a pattern library**

 We conformed to the <a href="https://designsystem.digital.gov">US Web Design Standards</a>.
+The team created a basic <a href="https://github.com/jpuli/pqvp/blob/master/style%20guide/qualapps-styleguide.pdf">style guide</a>.

 **Requirement I: Performed usability tests with people**